 Face masks and PPE

-For more details on where and when you need to wear a covering please visit the government guidance.
+For more details on face coverings please visit the government guidance.

 The key thing with a face covering is it should cover the mouth and nose.
 For advice on making your own mask, follow the link below:

 Making your own facemasks - GOV.UK website